|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-On November 2, 1942 arrived at Point Cook and reassembled twelve days later and assigned to the Royal Australian Air Force (RAAF).
+On November 14, 1942 assigned to the Royal Australian Air Force (RAAF).
 On December 25, 1942 arrived at Garbutt Field.
 While taxing, the right wing was damaged when pulling off the runway to avoid an approaching aircraft.
 Assigned to 5 CF on December 26, 1942.
 On January 4, 1943 transfered to Horn Island Airfield and attached to Commander Torres Strait Defence Force.
 On June 11, 1943 assigned to 9 Squadron at Bowen Airfield in exchange for Seagull A2-199 and had an 180 hour inspection and on July 29, 1943 assigned to 6 CF.

 On September 30, 1943 this Walrus rescued the crew of Anson DJ322 which had force landed on the beach west of Groote Eylandt.
 On taking off in the rough sea, the left float was damaged and landed.
 Both floats were removed and the aircraft took off again and returned to base safely.

 On April 7, 1944 assigned to 14 ARD for overhaul.
 On May 4, 1944 to 2 FBRD.
 On May 14 , 1944 to Qantas at Rose Bay for a complete overhaul.
 During July 1944 assigned to 6 Communication Unit (6 CU).
 On June 1, 1945 to 2 FBRD for overhaul.
 On June 12, 1945 assigned to 8 Communication Unit (8 CU) based at Madang Seaplane Base.